 - Are you hoping to transition to a full-time position?

-Once you've completed your screening process, you will most likely have one or more candidates that suit all requirements.
-If you have multiple candidates shortlisted, consider conducting second interviews or asking candidates to complete assessments.
-This option will help highlight candidates that stand out and showcase their practical skills.
+Once you've completed the screening and interviews, you will most likely have one or more candidates that meet all requirements.
+If there are multiple candidates shortlisted, consider conducting second interviews or asking candidates to complete assessments; this option will help candidates showcase their practical skills.

-Make an official job offer.
-Consider making use of a job offer letter, which should include the start date, compensation, work hours, and job title.
+After you've selected the most suitable candidate for the position, send them a job offer letter which includes the start date, compensation, work hours, and job title.
 This process may be followed by a negotiation period.
 Once both employer and employee are satisfied, you can officially start legalizing the agreement.

 For more information, follow our detailed guide on how to make a job offer.

 Comply with all legal requirements.

 Each temporary employee type may have different legal requirements and business owners are expected to comply with all state and federal employment laws.
 Before choosing a temporary worker for your business, research the different legal requirements and employment and tax regulations.